 College of Engineering inducts new academy members, honors outstanding young alumnus

-Virginia Tech's College of Engineering inducted seven new members into its Academy of Engineering Excellence, an elite group that now consists of only 119 people out of its more than 60,000 living alumni.
+Virginia Tech's College of Engineering inducted eight new members into its Academy of Engineering Excellence this spring.
+The academy is an elite group of engineering alumni who have achieved multiple honors throughout their careers.

 As of spring 2014, the academy consists of only 127 people out of Virginia Tech's more than 60,000 living engineering alumni.

 The Academy of Engineering Excellence was founded in 1999 by former College of Engineering Dean F. William Stephenson and the college's advisory board.
 This year marked the 15th anniversary of the first induction.